+Susan Tabachnick makes things out of found objects, both sculptural and functional.
+Her work is about connections and the partnering of disparate objects.
+Attracted to the idea that everything has a history, she might not know what an object is or how it was used, yet it brings a patina, a fingerprint of its past life to her work table.
+When the histories of these objects are joined, an unexpected piece of work comes forth.
 Her works of art begin with an object that she is attracted to rather than a fixed idea of something that she wants to build.
 As the pieces come together â€“ they are never altered in any way â€“ a new â€œlifeâ€ is resurrected from a previous one.
 Importantly, the process requires that all the parts balance as the construction evolves; this drives the flexibility and fluidity of finding just the right part.
 The great majority of her work is made from wood and metal objects; well crafted, once essential and necessary with a particular purpose.